-According to Florida Statutes §810.02 (2011), burglary is considered the entering of a building (no matter whether it is a dwelling, structure or conveyance), with the intentions to commit a crime, such as a forcible felony.
+According to Florida Statutes §810.02 (2011), burglary is the entering of a building (no matter whether it is a dwelling, structure, or conveyance), with the intent to commit a crime, such as a forcible felony.
 This includes remaining in a building or premises after the invitation to stay has been withdrawn.
 Burglary is also referred to as "breaking and entering."

-Burglary is treated differently should it be committed in a county that has been declared a state of emergency by the Governor.
-Should a burglary occur and be "facilitated by conditions arising from the emergency," it will also be considered a first-degree felony.
-This would be, for example, a burglary occurring after a natural disaster because there is panic, vacated houses, or limited law enforcement to help put a stop to such criminal actions.
+Burglary is treated differently if it is committed in a county that has been declared in a state of emergency by the Governor of Florida.
+If a burglary occurred and was "facilitated by conditions arising from the emergency," it will also be considered a first degree felony.
+This would be, for example, a burglary occurring after a natural disaster because there is panic, confusion, vacated houses, or limited law enforcement to help put a stop to such criminal actions.

 As these charges are often backed with physical evidence (video surveillance, fingerprints, etc.), a criminal defense lawyer will need to work hard to find evidence or testimony in order to clear their client's name.
 At Thomas & Paulk, our legal team dedicates the necessary time, energy, and resources to our clients, giving us the opportunity to reach a successful outcome for their burglary case.

 The Tampa burglary defense attorneys at Thomas & Paulk, P.A. have handled over 7,000 criminal cases.
 We have the skills and experience needed to help you obtain the best possible result.
 Regardless of how complex your case may be, our firm is prepared to handle your charges and protect your rights.
 All it takes is one phone call to protect your future from the penalties that may lie ahead.

 Our Tampa breaking and entering defense lawyers are ready to hear your side of the story.
 Call us at (813) 321-7323 today to start the process with a free consultation.